vikchupak/AWS/network.md

       - Network ACLs may need to be configured to allow inbound and outbound traffic from the internet as well

 - NAT Gateway (Network Address Translation)
+  - NAT Gateway is a deployable component in AWS.
+It is a managed **service**
   - Is **deployed in a public subnet**, and it communicates with instances in private subnets through the public subnet's routing
   - Used for **outbound** internet access for resources in a **private subnet**
   -  You have resources in a **private subnet** that: